hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Deployment.md

 Usual Linux syntax can be used to manipulate the HDFS (rm, cp, mkdir, ...)

-To query data from HDFS:

-**Stream analytics**:

-For performing near real-time data ingestion with the platform, you must have Cassandra Cluster (coredms) and Kafka Broker cluster (messagingystem) set up.
-You need to be running stream manager, stream monitor and the tenant pipelines simultaneously.
+## Stream analytics

-1. Start up the kafka broker cluster:
+Start up the kafka broker cluster:

 Go to code/streamingest/messaging_system/